 Italy’s job market is going through a florid period if compared to the previous decades.

 This is according to the latest data published by Istat, the National Institute of Statistics, a public autonomous research body which is the country’s leading producer of official statistics in co-operation with the academic and scientific worlds.

-Istat data show that employment rate in Italy, which currently stands at 59%, is at a historic high, having never been so good since 1977.
-The unemployment level is under 10%, a record low since 2012.
+Istat data show that employment rate in Italy in June 2022 stood at 60.1%, +0.2 points above the previous month for both sexes, and this represents a historic high, having never been so good since 1977.
+The unemployment level is 8.1%, a record low since 2012.

 In Italy Short-term and Open-ended Contracts on the Increase

-Back in Italy, short-term contracts are experiencing a boom among the young as well, and open-ended contracts, namely without a fixed term or fixed end date, are also on the increase.
+Back in Italy, short-term contracts are experiencing a boom among the young as well, and open-ended contracts, namely without a fixed term or fixed end date, have also been on the increase.

-The unemployment rate among young people aged between 15 and 24 is 31%, while among the elderly (50-64 years) the unemployment rate is 5.5%.
+Italy’s unemployment rate among young people aged between 15 and 24 is 10.2%, much lower than what it’s been in the last few years.
+Among the elderly (50-64 years) the unemployment rate is 5.5%.

-Some employment sectors, however, are understaffed and the demand for workforce in these is high.
+Some employment sectors are understaffed and the demand for workforce in these is high.